OutSystems/docs-product/src/setup/unattended-install/config-tool-ref.md

 `/UpgradeEnvironment`

-:   Executes the installation of Service Center, System Components and upgrading published applications.
-Skips any of these steps if previously executed.
+:   Installs Service Center and System Components, and upgrades published applications.
+Skips any of these steps if they were previously executed.

 ## Example